iqss-research/2k1-in-silico/README.md

 ## Why use it?

 Learning while doing -- controlling inputs and watching how outputs change -- tends to be more helpful than static textbooks.
-However, programming lessons can interrupt learning (for the same reason as you probably don't listen to calculus lectures during swimming lessons, even if you need to learn both skills).
+However, programming lessons can interrupt learning (for the same reason as you probably don't take swimming lessons during calculus class, even if you need to learn both skills).
 We also provide extensive and automated in-context assistance if, when, and where you need it (simply click on the little tooltips marked **i** whenever needed).

 ## How do you use it?